mitkox/AzureTerraformWorkshop/challenges/01-connectingtoazure/README.md

 ![](../../img/2018-05-28-14-04-39.png)

-In the Storage Account create blad, fill out the following:
+In the Storage Account create blade, fill out the following:

 - **Name:** Must be a unique name, there will be a green checkmark that shows up in the text box if your name is available.
 Example "<YOURUSERNAME>storageaccount"
 - **Replication:** LRS